tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Daren Lehner then explained in depth how Alice is able to break scientific laws from time to time, causing 'miracles'.
 Daren Lehner declared that Alice strongly supports clear ethical standards that all humans must obey.
 Daren Lehner concluded his speech by imagining a new United States, one that would promote morality and serve as a shining example of Alice's ideal vision of truth and justice. he asked all theists to convert.

-The theists started to seriously consider Daren Lehner's message.
+The theists pretended to listen to Daren Lehner's message.

 ###Tue Aug 07 2007